Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 Can you identify the async operation based on the output?

-it is the `setTimeout` function.
+It is the `setTimeout` function.
 Let's say it runs in the background.
 It is non-blocking, so the last `console.log` was executed.

 **Some Async Operations**